VHP4Safety/glossary/index.md

 Welcome to the VHP4Safety Glossary!

-Virtual Human Platform for Safety Assessment (VHP4Safety) is a project  to support chemical and pharmaceutical safety testing without using laboratory animals and animal testing, and funded by the Netherlands Research Council (NWO).
+The Virtual Human Platform for Safety Assessment (VHP4Safety) is a project to support chemical and pharmaceutical safety testing without using laboratory animals and animal testing, and funded by the Netherlands Research Council (NWO).
 For more information on the funding, please see [the Funding section](https://glossary.vhp4safety.nl/#funding) at the end this page.

-On this page below, you can find (a set of) the terminology used in the project, along with their definitions in the context of the project.
-The terms are categorized below in relevance to the context that the term is used in the project, such as risk assessment, chemicals, or server.
-In addition, the abbreviations, references to the origin of the term description, and some supplementary information depending on the category that the term belongs to.
+On this page, you can find (a set of) the terminology and their definitions in the context the terms are used in the project.
+The terms are categorized below based on the context that the term is used, such as risk assessment, chemicals, or computer infrastructure.
+In addition, the abbreviations, references, and some supplementary information depending on the category that the term belongs to are presented below.

 <div about="https://vhp4safety.github.io/glossary/glossary#" typeof="owl:Ontology">
 <p>
-  The <span property="dc:title">VHP4Safety Glossary</span> ontology is created and maintained by (in alphabetical order)
+  The <span property="dc:title">VHP4Safety Glossary</span> has been created and maintained by (in alphabetical order)
   <span property="dc:contributor">Ozan Çınar</span>, <span property="dc:contributor">Marvin Martens</span>, <span property="dc:contributor">Javier Millán Acosta</span>,
   <span property="dc:contributor">Egon Willighagen</span>.
 The terms, their descriptions and other additional information have been provided by the members and partners of the VHP4Safety project.
 </p>